Product May Have Been Discontinued

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

-When you consider the protein-boosting effect of the legume products, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea products, flaxseed, alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Natural Planet is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Natural Planet lists both with-grain and grain-free dry dog foods that incorporate a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Natural Planet Dog Food